Communication

 Hours: 4 Lecture/Discussion

-Equivalent Course: BUS 112
+Equivalent Courses: BUS 112, SPCH 112

-An introductory course in public speaking and presentation software.
+This is an introductory course in public speaking and presentation software.
 This course covers a variety of formal public speaking styles and formats.
 Students will also learn how to create a computerized slide show, as well as speaker outlines/notes and audience handouts to assist in their presentations.

 Advisory on Recommended Preparation: BUS 270 or equivalent college course with a minimum grade of C.